lsc58461/Kill_ArmourySwAgent/README.md

 It is automatically registered with the startup program at the first run of the program and automatically kills the "ArmySwAgent.exe" process when running the window.

-When the program runs, it checks the process 20 times and kills it.
+When the program runs, it checks the process 20 times and kill it.